 This activity also takes place within companies, with employee ideas and feedback taking the place of consumers.
 Many organizations, especially large enterprises, have a great pool of creative ideas but they often do not progress past the idea stage because there are insufficient feedback and ideation structures to encourage development.

 Where these processes do exist though, we think of them as intrapreneurship, or employee-led innovation.
 The responsibility for generating such an approach may be the responsibility of a Chief Strategy or Transformation Officer, but changing a business’ culture to be more intrapreneurial may also fall partly to HR and communications teams because they help to structure feedback loops with employees.

-If this work does fall within your remit, when considering how you might achieve this, start by looking at some of our favorite examples of corporate intrapreneurship and company co-creation.
+If this work does fall within your remit, when considering how you might achieve this, start by looking at some of our favorite examples of corporate intrapreneurship that have generated ideas from employees.